mozilla/bedrock/docs/contentful.rst

 * ``CONTENTFUL_SPACE_ID`` - this is the ID of our Contentful integration
 * ``CONTENTFUL_SPACE_KEY`` - this is the API key that allows you access to our space.
 Note that two types of key are available: a Preview key allows you to load in draft content; the Delivery key only loads published contnet.
 For local dev, you want a Preview key.
 * ``SWITCH_CONTENTFUL_HOMEPAGE_DE`` should be set to ``True`` if you are working on the German Contentful-powered homepage
 * ``CONTENTFUL_ENVIRONMENT`` Contentful has 'branches' which it calls environments. `master` is what we use in production, and `sandbox` is generally what we use in development.
-It's also possible to refference a specific environment - eg ``CONTENTFUL_ENVIRONMENT=sandbox-2021-11-02``
+It's also possible to reference a specific environment - e.g. ``CONTENTFUL_ENVIRONMENT=sandbox-2021-11-02``

 To get values for these vars, please check with someone on the backend team.